 British Sign Language (BSL) Interpreters and additional support

-British Sign Language (BSL) Interpreters If you require a BSL Interpreter please contact the Festival Team before Friday 19 June to book.
+British Sign Language (BSL) Interpreters If you require a BSL Interpreter please contact the Festival Team – email@example.com

 Wellbeing Ambassadors Do you require help and support getting around the festival?
 We can provide you with a Wellbeing Ambassador for the duration of your visit.
-Please contact the Festival Team before Friday 19 June to book.
+Please contact the Festival Team.

 If you have booked a BSL Interpreter or Wellbeing Ambassador, please make us aware when Checking-in.

 We have four Help Huts across campus where you can pop along with your queries and our staff will be able to help you.
-These are located next to the new Engineering Innovation Centre, behind the Foster building in the garden area, next to Computing and Technology building and next to the Victoria building (look out for Help Hut Icon on our festival maps).
-Help Huts are also a lost child point, somewhere you can request first aid and a place to collect lost property.
+These are located next to the Engineering Innovation Centre, behind the Foster Building in the garden area, next to Computing and Technology Building and next to the Victoria Building (look out for Help Hut Icon on our festival maps).
+Help Huts are also a lost child point, somewhere you can request first aid.

-This section will help you to find answers to questions about our Schools Programme which runs on Thursday 25 June and Friday 26 June.
+This section will help you to find answers to questions about our Schools Programme.

 You will be then directed to Eventbrite where you’ll book your package.